Cycling Slovakia – Why it Should Be Your Next Destination

 If you have time, feel good, and are actually enjoying cycling Slovakia, we recommend exploring the Low Tatras a bit more, we ourselves chose to get quickly to the Danube and we regret it a bit.

-From Tisovec on, the road gets less and less interesting, hitting the Great Hungarian Plain in Lucenec (a forgettable city).
-From Lucenec there are several quiet but not exciting roads leading to the shores of the Danube, whether you want to cross in Hungary for a short while (as we did, see map) or stay in Slovakia you’ll always stay on the flats.
+From Lucenec, several quiet but unexciting roads lead to the shores of the Danube.
+Whether you want to cross into Hungary for a short while (as we did, see map) or stay in Slovakia, you’ll always stay on the flats.

 4 – The Danube River Cycling Path, from Vac to Bratislava – 200km